No Hard Feelings (2023)

 Incognita’s Infamous Adventures (2022)

 While at Gen Con, one of my friends started a conversation with a woman in cosplay.
 I had no idea where her cosplay was from.
 She explained that she is dressed as a character from a web series she made called Incognita’s Infamous Adventures.
-She handed our group flyers and said they were doing a live sing-a-long at Gen Con on Sunday.
-Me and my friends thought it would be fun, so we did go to the event.
-It was so fun and I have had the soundtrack on repeat ever since.
+She handed our group flyers and said they were doing a live sing-along at Gen Con on Sunday.
+My friends and I thought it would be fun, so we went to the event.
+It was so fun, and I have had the soundtrack on repeat ever since.

-Incognita’s Infamous Adventures is a Superhero themed musical.
-The story focuses on Incognita (played by Sarah Michelle Bailey) as she’s a superhero who hasn’t made it big yet, so she works at a corporate office job in the meantime.
-She works with her best friend Connie (played by Darci Wantiez) who is also unsurprisingly her sidekick.
-Incognita meets Adam (played by Christopher Bailey) who is the new employee at the office.
-Adam also happens to be a supervillain named Baddio who is Incognita’s nemesis.
+Incognita’s Infamous Adventures is a superhero-themed musical.
+The story focuses on Incognita (played by Sarah Michelle Bailey), a superhero who hasn’t made it big yet, so she works at a corporate office job in the meantime.
+She works with her best friend Connie (played by Darci Wantiez), who is also her sidekick.
+Incognita meets Adam (played by Christopher Bailey), who is the new employee at the office.
+Adam also happens to be a supervillain named Baddio, who is Incognita’s nemesis.
 Incognita and Baddio are unaware of each other’s existence in their lives.
-Eventually, Incognita and Baddio learn about Hilaria, a supervillain who is coming back to wreak havoc on the city which forces Incognita and Baddio to work together.
+Eventually, Incognita and Baddio learn about Hilaria, a supervillain who is coming back to wreak havoc on the city, which forces Incognita and Baddio to work together.

 I’m not normally a big musical theater person, but I love the soundtrack.
 It’s upbeat and fun to listen to.
 I find myself singing along on my way to and from work.
 It’s definitely made my commute more enjoyable.
 I think the other thing that stuck out to me about Incognita’s is the quips.
-Since Incognita works an office job, there are one-liners that poke fun at that.
-Me and my friends found ourselves laughing at some of the humor throughout the show.
+Since Incognita works an office job, some one-liners poke fun at that.
+My friends and I found ourselves laughing at some of the humor throughout the show.

 After doing the singing live, the cast did a short Q&A about how they created the series.
 I have a lot of admiration for the cast since they self-funded the project.
 They talked about the challenge of that and how they are starting to work on season #2.